alifa98/blog-new/_pages/about.md

 ### Sports

-I love going to the gym, swimming, and cycling.
+I love going to gym, swimming, and cycling.
 I do like chess, but still a lot to learn.

 ### Contact